 "Gordon Pearson has written a significant and challenging book on the problems of modern economic belief systems.
 Subtle theoretical reflection is combined with meticulous research to yield a ground-breaking analysis.
 Highly recommended."
 John Hassard, The University of Manchester

 "At last, a business and economics book for critical thinkers.
 Gordon Pearson, veteran businessman and academic, provides a stunning critique of microeconomic theory and practices that so damage our society."
-John Carlisle, Newman University
+John Carlisle, Council Member, Newman University

 Gordon Pearson, formerly Head of Department of Management and Director of MBA programmes at Keele University,has extensive experience in strategic business development, and is the author of eight books in the areas of strategic management, competition and co-operation.

 Part 1 ~ Where Are We Now?